svenvg93/svenvg93.github.io/_posts/2025-01-29-selfhosted-web-analytics.md

 > Setting up the Cloudflare tunnel is out of scope for this post.
 Check out this [post](../cloudflare-tunnel) if you want to know how to set it up.

-Now we need to add Authentik to the Cloudflare Tunnel on the Zero Trust page to ensure it can be accessed securely.
+Now we need to add Umami to the Cloudflare Tunnel on the Zero Trust page to ensure it can be accessed securely.

 1. Go to the Networks -> Tunnels page in your Cloudflare dashboard.
 2. Click on the Tunnel you want to add Umami to.